VladimirKarin/Fund-Raising-Project-Server-Side/README.md

 -   Description: Deletes an existing user.
 -   Request Body:
-    -   userId: ID of the user to be deleted.
+    -   'userId': ID of the user to be deleted.
 -   Response:
     -   Status Code: 200 (OK)
     -   Body: Success message indicating that the user was deleted successfully.